cander2/apix-ig/input/pagecontent/streaming.md

 ### Overview

-The Regulatory Content Exchange and Orchestration Network (RECON) enables seamless exchange of regulatory submissions between stakeholders, including regulatory authorities (e.g., global health agencies) and pharmaceutical companies.
-To manage the high volume of submission data—such as electronic Product Information (ePI), Pharmaceutical Quality Information (PQI), and clinical datasets—RECON employs a streaming solution using Apache Kafka and JSON streaming.
+The Regulatory Content Exchange and Orchestration Network (r2cs) enables seamless exchange of regulatory submissions between stakeholders, including regulatory authorities (e.g., global health agencies) and pharmaceutical companies.
+To manage the high volume of submission data—such as electronic Product Information (ePI), Pharmaceutical Quality Information (PQI), and clinical datasets—r2cs employs a streaming solution using Apache Kafka and JSON streaming.
 This page outlines the streaming architecture, its integration with FHIR Transaction Bundles, and implementation guidance for processing large-scale regulatory data in JSON format, including CDISC Dataset-JSON for clinical submissions.

 This solution supports the high-throughput needs of regulatory workflows, handling thousands of daily submissions (e.g., ~100GB compressed JSON) and enabling real-time validation, storage, and querying.
 It aligns with global trends toward modern data formats and streaming architectures in regulatory exchange.

 ### Streaming Architecture

-The RECON streaming solution leverages Apache Kafka, a distributed streaming platform, to process FHIR Transaction Bundles and Dataset-JSON payloads in real-time.
+The r2cs streaming solution leverages Apache Kafka, a distributed streaming platform, to process FHIR Transaction Bundles and Dataset-JSON payloads in real-time.
 Kafka’s high-throughput, fault-tolerant design ensures scalability and reliability for diverse regulatory and pharma workflows.

 #### Key Components

-- **Kafka Topics**: Logical channels for data streams (e.g., `recon-submissions` for FHIR Bundles, `recon-notifications` for status updates).
+- **Kafka Topics**: Logical channels for data streams (e.g., `r2cs-submissions` for FHIR Bundles, `r2cs-notifications` for status updates).
 - **Producers**: Systems (e.g., submission portals, regulatory gateways) that publish JSON-encoded FHIR Bundles or Dataset-JSON to topics.
 - **Consumers**: Services that subscribe to topics for validation, storage, or analytics (e.g., JSON Schema validation, database indexing).
 - **Brokers**: Kafka servers in a cluster (3-5 nodes recommended) that store and replicate data.